Beyond The Wish - Lochy

 Once was when he was put in a coma for three weeks, unable to breathe because of a bacterial and fungal infection in his lungs.

-“My husband and l and our three other children were told to say goodbye to Lochy before they put him under sedation as there was a high possibility at that stage in his illness that he would pass away,” Melinda said.
+“Me, my husband, and our three other children were told to say goodbye to Lochy before they put him under sedation as there was a high possibility at that stage in his illness that he would pass away,” Melinda said.

 “Every day for three weeks was like living on a knife's edge.”